eficode/robotframework-oxygen/DEVGUIDE.md

 ```

- Next let's run the robot test case to make sure that it works.
+ Next let's run the Robot test case to make sure that it works.
 Next let's copy `test.robot` and `locustfile.py` files to `packagenv/` folder so that we can run them easily from our new environment.
 Make the following changes to the variables in `test.robot`:

 ```RobotFramework
 *** Variables ***